tarantool/doc/doc/tooling/tt_cli/migrations.rst

     $ tt migrations apply ETCD_URI [OPTION ...]

-``tt migrations apply`` applies migrations :ref:`published <tt-migrations-publish>` to the cluster to the cluster.
+``tt migrations apply`` applies :ref:`published <tt-migrations-publish>` migrations to the cluster.
 It executes all migrations from the cluster's centralized configuration storage on all its read-write instances (replica set leaders).

 .. code-block:: console